 Unit 1 Unit 2 Let's Dance In this unit, students will learn the foundations of dance technique and performing.
 They will be exposed to various dance works to analyse and interpret.
-Go Viral Throughout this unit, students will learn how to choreograph their own dance routine for an online audience.
+Shark Tank Shark Tank allows students to explore their creativity and further their dance knowledge through a choreography task.
+Students will learn how to choreograph their own dance routine to promote a product.
+Following this task, students will analyse and evaluate their own choreography.